 The Beer Garden Guide to Munich

 One year after my most recent visit to Munich I finally got around to writing this post!
-My turn around time has been getting at least a bit better recently.
-Munich is one of the best cities to visit in Germany in the summertime because of their picturesque parks, warm weather, close proximity to plenty of stellar alpine lakes, and of course, their fantastic beer gardens.
+My turnaround time has been getting at least a bit better recently.
+Munich is one of the best cities to visit in Germany in the summertime because of their picturesque parks, warm weather, proximity to alpine lakes and summits, and of course, fantastic beer gardens!

 Viktualienmarkt Biergarten